chalmerj/introcs-lecture-notes/devel/rst/lab-monodevelop.rst

 Now that we have developed basic fluency in editing, compiling, and running programs, we are now going to start using something called the *integrated development environment* (the IDE).
-Professional software developers generally prefer the IDE, because the IDE is to software development as a word processor is to writing.
-A word processor won't make you a better writer but will help you to avoid some of the pitfalls that plague writers: spelling, grammar, and consistent formatting.
+Professional software developers generally prefer the IDE, because the IDE does for software development what a word processor does for writing.
+That said, a word processor won't make you a better writer but will help you to avoid some of the pitfalls that plague writers: spelling, grammar, and style, among other formatting features.
 When it comes to programming, you've already learned that working at the command line can be an exercise in frustration.
 You will often make basic syntax errors or forget to do something "grammatically" like declaring a variable or not using a particular feature of the language properly.
+It can be tricky to fix errors, especially when the error output scrolls beyond the visible terminal area.
+While there are ways to work around these issues, the use of an IDE is far more efficient and allows us to maintain our collective sanity.

-So the IDE is here to help.
+So the IDE is here to help you, and it is now time to start using it for our labs, homework, and (eventually) your project.
 You might wonder why we don't teach it from the beginning.
 The rationale is simple.
-You neeed to know the basics of how a program is put together and run.
+You need to know the basics of how a program is put together and run.
 It is part of learning to think like a computer scientist and software developer.
-Furthermore, we want to be able to assume that you know at least one of the *basics*: executable programs.
-When we compile a Mono program, we get an output file named *Name*.exe, where this *Name* can be anything, say, ``HelloWorld.exe``.
+Furthermore, we want to be able to assume that you know at least one of the *basics*: executable programs and how to run them.
+When we compile a Mono program, we get an output file named *Name*.exe, where this *Name* can be anyhing, say, ``HelloWorld.exe``.
+When we use the IDE, MonoDevelop, we'll still be getting this executable and be able to run it either within our outside of MonoDevelop.

 Goals
 -----

 In this lab, we're going to set the table for the rest of the course.
+So please do whatever you can to complete each part.
+It is entirely possible we will spend two lab periods working on this lab.

-We're going to create a C# Solution that you can use to do all of the remaining homework assignments and labs this semester.
-If you like, you can create as many solutions as you like, but C# allows you to create a single solution and add (at any time) projects to it.
+Our primary goal to create a C# Solution that you can use to do all of the remaining homework assignments and labs this semester.
+If you wish, you can create as many solutions as you like, but C# allows you to create a single solution and add (at any time) projects to it.
+This will provide by far the best experience for you in the course, where you can keep adding onto previous efforts without having to start over each time.
+(As we'll see in this lab, you'll also have a way of making *use* of previous work, which is an incredibly powerful concept in software engineering that many CS courses and real-world software projects depend upon.)

-We're going to create a solution that will contain three different
+We're going to create a solution that will contain (at least) three different
 projects:

 #.
 A project that contains our familiar Hello, World example.
 This